Back to LiftMaster Guides

 Recalibrate Force and Travel

 Use LiftMaster setup controls to relearn travel limits and closing force according to manufacturer guidance.
 Overly sensitive force settings can stop the door early and report obstruction even without objects.
-After calibration, test closing from myQ app and ensure behavior remains consistent across multiple cycles.
+After calibration, test closing from myQ app and make sure behavior remains consistent across multiple cycles.

 Quick Solutions